coatyio/coaty-js/examples/sensor-things/README.md

 ## Project Structure

-Here is the file structure of the sensorThings example.
+Here is the file structure of the SensorThings example.
 To keep it readable, only main files are displayed:

 ```